Irreversible Pulpitis

 Why Do I Have Irreversible Pulpitis?

-If you suspect you have irreversible pulpitis or are experiencing dental pain, it’s crucial to seek prompt dental care.
-A dentist will assess your condition and recommend an appropriate treatment plan, which may include root canal therapy or tooth extraction to alleviate the pain and prevent further complications.
+If you suspect you have irreversible pulpitis, it’s essential to seek prompt dental care.
+A Toronto dentist can assess your symptoms and recommend the most suitable treatment.
 For more information about Irreversible Pulpitis, please contact us.

 Diagram showing stages of tooth decay, from enamel caries, to dentinal caries, pulpitis and dental abscess (periodontitis)